frontendpatterns/frontendpatterns.dev/src/content/patterns/subresource-integrity.md

 ## Solution

-Apply the Subresource Integrity pattern by using integrity hashes on external scripts and stylesheets to ensure resources haven't been tampered with, and reinforce it with concise examples or tests.
+Use integrity hashes on external scripts and stylesheets to ensure resources haven't been tampered with.
 For example, lock down the marketing-site CSP so injected scripts can't touch dashboard session cookies.